deadlyvipers/dojo_rules/introduction.md

 Hello, may I enter the dojo?
-My favorite Code School Course is Angular.
+My favorite Code School Course is Angular and JavaScript.